 Early application is permitted if IFRS 15 Revenue from Contracts with Customers is applied.
-Management are yet to assess the impact on this standard and does not intend to adopt same earlier than the effectivedate.
+Management is yet to assess the impact on this standard and does not intend to adopt same earlier than the effective date.

 IAS 7 Disclosure Initiative (Statement of Cash Flows)